gigascience/gigadb-website/docs/sop/AWS_SETUP.md

 > :warning: **You'll need your AWS admin user account to access the IAM console**

+### Tools

+Ensure `AWS CLI` has been installed, [click](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to see more details.

 ### Set up credentials for accessing AWS resources

 > :warning: **Mistakes can happen with interchanging between AWS configurations below**